 Table 2.
-Mean elevation of languages with and without uvulars and ejectives for the eleven macroareas defined for this study an the number of languages in each group.
+Mean elevation of languages with and without uvulars and ejectives for the eleven macroareas defined for this study and the number of languages in each group.

-First, the table reveals some properties of the dataset that are worth bearing in mind: in some of the macroareas, Australia and Oceania, both uvulars and ejective consonants are completely absent (cf. also figs. 1 and 2).
-In addition, New Guinea and South & Southeast Asia host a very small number of languages with uvulars, and none with ejectives (cf. again figs. 1 and 2).
+First, the table reveals some properties of the dataset that are worth bearing in mind.
+In some of the macroareas, such as Australia and Oceania, both uvulars and ejective consonants are completely absent (see also Figs. 1 and 2).
+In addition, New Guinea and South and Southeast Asia host a very small number of languages with uvulars; none have ejectives (see also Figs. 1 and 2).
 It is interesting to note, incidentally, that the implicated macroregions are not randomly distributed but jointly identify a significant contiguous subpart of the world in which these sounds are rare or absent.

-Where uvulars and ejectives occur more frequently, it is almost always the case that languages with uvulars and ejectives are spoken in regions with a a higher mean elevation than those that do not, although the different is minimal in some cases.
+Where uvulars and ejectives occur more frequently, it is almost always the case that languages with uvulars and ejectives are spoken in regions with a higher mean elevation than those that do not, although the difference is minimal in some cases.
 The major anomaly is Northern Eurasia, where languages without uvulars and ejectives obtain higher mean values than those with them.
 Going against the general trend are also North America and Western Asia, though with regard to uvulars only.

-By and large, descriptive summary statistics thus largely replicating the results obtained by Everett (2013a, 2013b) for ejectives.
+By and large, the descriptive summary statistics largely replicate the results obtained by Everett (2013a, 2013b) for ejectives.
 Furthermore, the fact that the generalization that languages with ejectives are on average spoken at higher altitudes than languages without them holds better than the analogous generalization (violated also in North America and Western Asia) might suggest that the relationship between ejectives and altitude is stronger than that between uvulars.

-Obviously, however, it is necessary to analyze the situation in much more detail and from different angles to assess the robustness of this impression.
-For further analysis beyond descriptive statistics, here we combine a rigorous quantitative statistical and phylogenetic approach on the basis of the large-scale comparative data from PHOIBLE (as recently exemplified in the relevant line of research by Everett et al. 2015, 2016a and Roberts 2018) with a more qualitative intra-family analysis on the distribution and diachrony of relevant sound classes (as recently exemplified in the relevant line of research by Nikolaev and Grossman 2018), based on the conviction that such a combination of quantitative and qualitative perspectives allow for deeper insights into the analyzed phenomena than one of them alone.
+Hhowever, it is necessary to analyze the situation in much more detail and from different angles to assess the robustness of this first impression.
+For further analysis beyond descriptive statistics, here we combine a rigorous quantitative statistical and phylogenetic approach on the basis of the large-scale comparative data from PHOIBLE (as recently exemplified in the relevant line of research by Everett et al. 2015, 2016a and Roberts 2018) with a more qualitative intra-family analysis on the distribution and diachrony of relevant sound classes (as exemplified recently by Nikolaev and Grossman 2018), based on the conviction that such a combination of quantitative and qualitative perspectives allow for deeper insights into the analyzed phenomena than one of them alone.

 4.2.
 Modelling the presence of ejectives and uvulars as a function of elevation

-We first approach the question if the probability of observing languages with ejective and uvular consonants in the PHOIBLE data as modified according to the procedures described in 3.2. is higher at higher elevations by a global overall analysis of all available data.
+We first approach the question if the probability of observing languages with ejective and uvular consonants in the PHOIBLE data (as modified according to the procedures described in Section 3.2.) is greater at higher elevations by a global overall analysis of all available data.
 For this global analysis, we employ Bayesian logistic mixed effects regression as implemented in the R package brms (Bürkner 2017, 2018a, 2018b), which uses the Stan programming language’s interface with the R statistical programming environment (Stan Development Team 2018).
-We have included elevation as computed according to the procedure described in 3.2. as fixed effect after applying a log10-transformation.
-This is because of an extreme left skew in the distribution of the altitudes at which languages are spoken – as human populations are typically much denser at low altitudes (Cohen and Small 1998) so is apparently language density.
+We have included elevation as computed according to the procedure described in Section 3.2. as a fixed effect after applying a log10-transformation.